 - Our Future: enhancing our water system's resilience, reducing future risks, and better protecting customers.

-We met the first of three major project compliance milestones with the Oregon Health Authority in 2020, and we are on track to meet the second milestone in 2022.
+We met the first two major project compliance milestones with the Oregon Health Authority, and we're on track to meet the final milestone in 2027.

-- Oct.
-31, 2022: submit final construction plans and construction schedule
+- October 31, 2022 (completed): submit final construction plans and construction schedule

 It takes about 10 years to plan, design, and build a project of this size.
-We are currently working on design and need to complete the project by Sept.
-30, 2027, to meet our compliance schedule.
-We are committed to engaging with our community, gathering feedback, and keeping customers informed throughout the project.
+We're currently in design and on track to begin delivering filtered Bull Run water by September 30, 2027, to meet our compliance schedule.
+We're committed to engaging with our community, gathering feedback, and keeping customers informed throughout the project.
 Check out our community outreach history and upcoming opportunities to get involved.